Tonight, on election night, I’m building a fire, and on top of the logs I’m burning one stick for each thing I vote against in the world, such as:

 Your body and soul know what’s right for you

 And it’s still crucial to do your research.
 And because I know that you likely do do your research, I urge you to do it deeper.
-Because your health — and really your life — depends on it, take time to investigate what a report or statistic truly means.
+Because your health (and thus your life) depends on it, make time to dig into what a report or statistic truly means.
 As part of that, really look at where you’re getting your information from.
 Most of what’s in the legacy media about the new vaccines is marketing material.
 The Canadian Covid Care Alliance breaks down clearly and simply why “95% effective” is misleading.
 The data use relative risk, which the FDA has said can create “undue influence” and “suboptimal decisions.”